Stephanolepis hispidus: Distribution and habitat

 The planehead filefish is found in the Atlantic Ocean at depths of up to 300 m.
 Its range extends from Nova Scotia to Uruguay in the west and from the Canary Islands to Angola in the east.
 It is found near the seabed on reefs and over sandy and muddy sea floors.
 It is often found among Sargassum seaweed.

 Biology

-In the Canary Islands the growth and ageing of the planehead filefish have been studied.
+In the Canary Islands, the growth and ageing of the planehead filefish have been studied.
 Spawning takes place in the summer and the age of the fish is established by using the fast and slow growth rings found in the anterior dorsal fin spine.
 The species has a lifespan of about three years and reaches half its final length by the end of its first year.

 Uses

 The planehead filefish can be used for human consumption.
-In the Canary Islands it is caught in fish traps and at one time was considered to be a by-catch, incidental to the capture of other, more desirable fish.
-However, since the 1980s, it has become a target species in its own right and by 2000, there were concerns about overfishing.
+In the Canary Islands, it is caught in fish traps and at one time was considered to be a by-catch, incidental to the capture of other, more desirable fish.
+Since the 1980s, though, it has become a target species in its own right and by 2000, concerns about overfishing had arisen.